MrCarri/LogParser/README.md

 	 Python 3 installed in your system / virtual enviroment

 To install the package, just run the setup.py script and it will copy automatically.

+	python3 setup.py install

 The command for executing the tool is:

- 	python3 lparser -wdr PATH -o OUTPUT -p PATTERN -ex True / False (OPTIONAL)
+ 	python3 PATH_TO_LPARSER -wdr PATH -o OUTPUT -p PATTERN -ex True / False

+  *default install route is **  /usr/local/lib/python3.6/dist-packages **

 Where each argument is

 	--workdir -wdr --> folder where we are going to start searching the .log files --output -o    --> Where we want to store result files --patterns -p  --> what we are looking for.
 Good examples are, "ERROR" , "WARNING" etc.
-  	--extraf -ex   --> If we want an extra info file (True by default)
+  	--extraf -ex   --> If we want an extra info file

 ### About outputFiles: